fremdie/ZURI-Carousel/README.md

 Users should be able to:

-- View the optimal layout for the page depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover state for directional icons